Voyager (comics): Concept and creation

 The concept of a "lost founder" of the Avengers was suggested during the planning of Marvel Legacy, with writers tentatively attributing the idea to Tom Brevoort.
 The concept is similar to that of Triumph, a retroactively established founding member of the Justice League of America co-created by Mark Waid, one of the creators of Voyager; as a result, Waid was insistent that Voyager not be a "real" founder, not wanting to repeat his work on Triumph.
-The similarity between the two was alluded to in Voyager's fictional backstory, in which she claims to have been erased from history while fighting "Victory, the Electromagnetic Man", a pastiche of Triumph and member of the Squadron Sinister.
+The similarity between the two was alluded to in Voyager's fictional backstory, in which she claims to have been erased from history while fighting "Victory, the Electromagnetic Man", a member of the Squadron Sinister who is a pastiche of Triumph.

 Voyager's powers of teleportation were suggested by Jim Zub as abilities that were not widely represented among the Avengers, as well as being useful as a plot device for the story of No Surrender.
 Her name was suggested both to relate to her powers and allude to the naming conventions of the Elders of the Universe; other names considered included "Legacy", "Vector", "Apex", "Transit" and "Portal Princess".
 Her design was created by Mike Allred and Laura Allred, and was specifically intended to fit alongside the designs of Marvel characters from the 1960s, the era which Voyager supposedly hailed from.

 Fictional character biography

 A young Voyager and her father Grandmaster.

-Va Nee Gast was the daughter of the Grandmaster, travelling the galaxy with him and gambling for the fates of planets.
+Va Nee Gast is the daughter of the Grandmaster and previously travelled the galaxy with him, gambling for the fates of planets.
 However, she came to resent her father for treating her as a playing piece in his games.

-When Earth was chosen as the battleground for a contest between the Grandmaster and his brother, the Challenger, Voyager was secretly planted on the planet as the Grandmaster's "secret weapon", using her newly-granted powers to implant false memories in order to adopt the guise of "Valerie Vector", a founding member of the Avengers who was lost fighting Squadron Sinister member Victory the Electronic Man.
-When the truth of her identity was revealed by the Vision and Edwin Jarvis, Voyager turned on her allies and claimed the fifth "pyramoid" target of the contest for herself; however, during the Avengers' defense of their headquarters against the Hulk, Voyager found herself moved by their bravery and heroism, leading her to aid them in restoring Earth to its proper place and in defeating the Challenger, whose anger had been provoked by the Grandmaster's duplicity.
+When Earth is chosen as the battleground for a contest between the Grandmaster and his brother, the Challenger, Voyager is secretly deployed as the Grandmaster's "secret weapon".
+She uses her ability to manipulate memories to adopt the guise of Valerie Vector, a founding member of the Avengers who was lost fighting Squadron Sinister member Victory the Electronic Man.
+When her identity is revealed by Vision and Edwin Jarvis, Voyager turns on her allies and claims the fifth "pyramoid" target of the contest for herself.
+During the Avengers' defense of their headquarters against the Hulk, Voyager is moved by their bravery and heroism, leading her to aid the Avengers in restoring Earth to its proper place and defeating the Challenger.

-In the aftermath, the Avengers offered her membership, but she declined, feeling she had not truly earned it yet and vowed to return if the Grandmaster ever threatened Earth again.
-Wishing to make amends for her actions, Voyager took it upon herself to watch over the newly-imprisoned Challenger on the Far Shore of life and death, showing him the adventures of the Avengers in the hope that he would find the same inspiration in them that she did.
+Voyager is offered legitimate membership in the Avengers, but declines, feeling she had not truly earned it yet and vowing to return if the Grandmaster ever threatened Earth again.
+Wishing to make amends for her actions, Voyager watches over the newly-imprisoned Challenger on the Far Shore of life and death, showing him the adventures of the Avengers in the hope that he would find the same inspiration in them that she did.